Bias Education and Response

 In instances of potential violation of Davidson College's policies, regulations, and procedures; alleged incidents will be investigated by the Dean of Students Office and may be adjudicated through the conduct processes when applicable.

 The Bias Education and Response effort described above exclusively focuses on impacted college students and any questions can be directed to Dr. Denise Balfour Simpson, Associate Dean of Students.
-For inquires on bias incidents or hate crimes impacting Davidson faculty or staff are referred to Office of the Vice President of Academic Affairs and Human Resources respectively.
+Bias incidents or hate crimes impacting Davidson faculty or staff are referred to Office of the Vice President of Academic Affairs and Human Resources respectively.

 What Happens Following a Report